 Don’t allow your mind to drag into the most painful, dark and cold places by believing every fearful and toxic thought you think.
 Know that you are in control of your own life, not your mind.
 Take authority over your thought and feelings and learn to differentiate between the thoughts that are real and the ones that are not.

 “Gratitude unlocks the fullness of life.
 It turns what we have into enough, and more.
 It turns denial into acceptance, chaos to order, confusion to clarity.
 It can turn a meal into a feast, a house into a home, a stranger into a friend.” ~ Melody Beattie

-In the same way you would want the world to love and appreciate you, learn to love and appreciate yourself.
+In the same way, you would want the world to love and appreciate you, learn to love and appreciate yourself.
 Stop bullying yourself.
-Let go of the need to constantly repeat to yourself that you should be feeling a lot better by now, and that it’s not normal to feel sad for so long, and just be kind to yourself.
+Let go of the need to constantly repeat to yourself that you should be feeling a lot better by now and that it’s not normal to feel sad for so long, and just be kind to yourself.
 Be gentle with yourself.
 Treat yourself with compassion and instead of complaining about all the things you think you’ve done wrong, appreciate yourself for all the things you did right.
-Appreciate yourself for your strength, your courage and your resilience.
-Open your eyes, your heart and your mouth and start appreciating the beauty, the perfection and the splendor of who you.
+Appreciate yourself for your strength, your courage, and your resilience.
+Open your eyes, your heart, and your mouth and start appreciating the beauty, the perfection and the splendor of who you.

 Appreciate yourself into life.

 Look at yourself, your life… all the things you’ve built, crafted and experienced, and everything you’ve been through and learn to express your gratitude and appreciation for all of them.
-You’ve went through a lot, and you deserve to be appreciated.
+You’ve gone through a lot, and you deserve to be appreciated.
 You deserve to be acknowledged and you deserve to be loved.